Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: First-Order Efficiency Under -realizability and -

-The existence of $M_{\epol},M'_{\epol}$ essentially implies the completeness. \Cref{lem:q_completenss,lem:w_completenss} ensure the existence in linear MDPs and when the posterior transition density is linear.
-As in \cref{sec:fast_slow}, the non-singularity of $\bar M_{\pi},\bar M'_{\pi}$ is ensured if the feature vectors are stochastic.
+We explain the required assumptions in \cref{thm:operator_calculation}.
+The existence of $M_{\epol},M'_{\epol}$ essentially implies completeness.
+Lemma \ref{lem:q_completenss} ensures the existence of $M_{\epol}$ in linear MDPs.
+Lemma \ref{lem:w_completenss} ensures the existence of $M'_{\epol}$ in an MDPs where the posterior transition density is linear.
+As in \cref{sec:without_sta_rate}, the non-singularity of $\bar M_{\pi},\bar M'_{\pi}$ is ensured if the feature vectors are stochastic.
+Thus, the required assumptions are quite reasonable.